-Submissions for the 2014 Colby Award are now closed.
+Submissions for the 2015 William E. Colby Military Writers’ Award

 To qualify for consideration: